Deko14/Portfolio/README.md

 Technologies used in the projects are wrote on the folder name.
 WavPocket project is still in development since its the largest project i`ve ever started building.

 Currently working on:

--WavPocket project,
+-WavPocket project
--Designing my personal portfolio(probably will build it with Next.js, Sass, ...etc), -Clearing my last exams at uni,
+-Designing my personal portfolio(probably will build it with Next.js, Sass, ...etc) -Clearing my last exams at uni